ptifur/react-google-maps-polyline/readme.md

 ## Next

+- Info box, not Window

+- map() instead of for()

+With fixed position to the side

+- panTo to the bounds of the trail after click

-1. Marker icon FIX
+## Marker icon FIX

 `TypeError: can't access property "maps", window.google is undefined`

-2. Info text, not Window

-With fixed position to the side

-## Fix

-map() instead of for()

-- header nav redo!

-Try this for nav ☰

 ## Then